smilejeen/PNGseqR/ReadMe.md

 `devtools::install("PNGseqR")`

-or users can download the archive file from “https://github.com/smilejeen/PNGseqR/PNGseqR_0.0.0.9.tar.gz”.
+or users can download the archive file from “https://github.com/smilejeen/PNGseqR/PNGseqR_0.0.0.9.tar.gz”,

+and installed the package by following command:

-install package by 'install.packages("{Your download path}/PNGseqR_0.0.0.9.tar.gz", repos = NULL, type = "source")'
+`install.packages("{Your PATH}/PNGseqR_0.0.0.9.tar.gz", repos = NULL, type = "source")`

 **Note:** Apart from regular package dependencies, there are some Bioconductor tools that we use as well, as such you will be prompted to install support for Bioconductor, if you haven’t already.
 Because of this, in order to install PNGseqR from github you will be required to install some compiling tools (Rtools for Windowsand Mac, respectively).